maci0/gke-inference-from-scratch/README.md

-# Building a Production Ready LLM Inferencing Platform on GKE from Scratch
+# Building a Production-Ready LLM Inference Platform on GKE from Scratch

 ## Introduction